-Hull UK City of Culture, the University of Hull and the Larkin Society invite you to the opening of…
+Hull UK City of Culture 2017, the Philip Larkin Society and University of Hull Archives invite you to the opening of…

 Larkin: New Eyes Each Year

-We are delighted to invite you to join us to celebrate the opening of this biographic exhibition of one of Hull’s most influential creatives.
+We are delighted to invite you to join us to celebrate the opening of this exhibition exploring one of Hull’s most influential creatives.

 Featuring his love of music, unseen letters, photography and personal possessions, Larkin: New Eyes Each Year explores connections between Larkin’s life and work in Hull and the writing that led to him being described as Britain’s best loved poet.

-The wider exhibition programme includes artists’ responses to Larkin’s life and work, and questions about how we choose to present ourselves now.

 Curated by Anna Farthing.

 Date: Tuesday 4 July 2017